Toloka/docs/en/toloka-requester/tutorials/image-classification.md

 1. Tasks are shown to Tolokers in suites.
 A suite is a single page with multiple tasks.
 Define how many tasks to include per suite:

-   - **Number of general tasks**: These are the tasks for Tolokers to label.
+   - **General tasks**: These are the tasks for Tolokers to label.
+   - **Control tasks**: These are tasks with predefined answers used to control the quality of responses.
+You will create them in the next step.
-   - **Number of training tasks**: These are tasks with predefined answers and explanations for Tolokers.
+   - **Training tasks**: These are tasks with predefined answers and explanations for Tolokers.
 Normally you use training tasks in separate training pools.
 You don’t have to include them.
-   - **Number of control tasks**: These are tasks with predefined answers used to control the quality of responses.
-You will create them in the next step.

       For example, you can add 9 general tasks and 1 control task per suite: